Skip to content

 What WISP Requirements Actually Mandate for Tax Professionals

 The legal foundation runs through two parallel regulatory tracks.
 The Gramm-Leach-Bliley Act (GLBA), enacted in 1999, classified tax professionals as financial institutions subject to the same data protection obligations as banks and investment firms.
 GLBA Section 501(b) requires these institutions to establish administrative, technical, and physical safeguards to protect customer information.
 The FTC translates this statutory obligation into enforceable rules through the Standards for Safeguarding Customer Information (16 CFR Part 314)—commonly called the FTC Safeguards Rule.
-The 2021 amendments strengthened enforcement significantly by mandating specific technical controls—including multi-factor authentication (MFA) and encryption—that were previously recommended but not required.
+The 2021 amendments strengthened enforcement significantly by mandating specific technical controls, including multi-factor authentication (MFA) and encryption, that were previously recommended but not required.

-WISP Compliance By The Numbers
+Tax Preparer Cybersecurity By The Numbers

 $4.88M

 Avg.
-Data Breach Cost
+Cost of a Data Breach

 IBM Cost of Data Breach Report 2024

-Min.
-FTC Penalty Per Violation
+Max FTC Penalty Per Violation

 Who Must Comply: Clearing Up the 5,000-Consumer Myth